List of Busou Shinki episodes: Busou Shinki TV series

 Busou Shinki (武装神姫, Busō Shinki) is a 12-episode anime television series produced by Eight Bit and based on the Busou Shinki toy product line by Konami.
 The TV series uses character designs and animation derived from the video games and the preceding Busou Shinki Moon Angel ONA series.
 The TV series began airing in Japan on October 4, 2012.
 The TV series was licensed in North America by Sentai Filmworks in 2012 and began streaming on The Anime Network with episodes posted shortly after they were broadcast in Japan.

 The opening theme is "Install x Dream" by Kana Asumi, Kaori Mizuhashi, Megumi Nakajima and Minori Chihara, whilst the ending theme is "The Sun's Sign" (太陽のサイン, Taiyō no Sain) by Azusa.

 Plot summary

-High school freshman Rihito, who just came back from abroad, started a new life in Japan with his four Busou Shinki, female action figures with weapons.
-Some guys wait their entire lives to meet the girl of their dreams, but Rihito already lives with four dream girls who are eager to please him.
-That's because they're Shinki: 6-inch high, customizable androids.
-Don't let their tiny size fool you.
-These little ladies have full-sized intelligence and emotions, and since each one would prefer to be Rihito's favorite, there's sure to be friction!
-Get ready for sparks to fly as four battery-powered princesses take charge of Rihito's world in Busou Shinki!
+High school freshman Rihito, who comes back from abroad, starts a new life in Japan with his four Busou Shinki, female action figures with weapons.